 - 14 nights Twin share accommodation in double/twin-beded rooms/tents with Breakfasts & Dinners

 - AC Bus Coach/ Chair car Express Train transfers between New Delhi & Shimla

 - Transportation for Local Sight-seeing (to selected locations)

-- Royal Enfield Classic 500 EFI rental motorcycle including fuel
+- Royal Enfield Himalayan 411 EFI or Classic 500 EFI rental motorcycle including fuel

 - Experienced motorcycle mechanics